-The WELL Building Standard offered by the International WELL Building Institute aims to advance health and wellness by transforming buildings and communities.
+The WELL Building Standard offered by the International WELL Building Institute (IWBI) aims to advance health and wellness by transforming buildings and communities.
 With its holistic approach to wellness and healthy building, the WELL Standard features 10 central concepts relating to healthy building, summarized below.

 Air quality is the first concept of the WELL Standard.
 The WELL Standard provides a comprehensive framework for improving the air quality of your building project by breaking down the broad category of air into several features.
 Some of these features are Smoke-Free Environment, Air Filtration, and Ventilation Effectiveness.

 As a component of WELL, monitoring and managing air quality can help you earn points towards a WELL Certification.
 For example, the WELL Standard includes Air Quality Monitoring and Awareness as one of its Air features.
 If your project satisfies this requirement, you can earn two points toward your certification.
 To learn more about how you can max out your WELL scorecard, check out our article!